 Partitions

 A partition is nothing more than a way to organize the physical space on a hard drive.
 We typically think of a hard drive as a single disk, but partitioning allows you to split a hard drive so it appears to be multiple different drives.
-It’s still the same, single disk, but the space on it is divided up to appear as two or more drives in Windows.
+It’s still the same, single physical disk, but the space is divided to appear as two or more logical drives in Windows.

-In addition, most contemporary computers or Windows 10 installations come with additional hidden partitions.
+Most contemporary computers/Windows 10 or 11 installations also include hidden partitions.
 We’re not talking about those here; they serve different purposes.
-This discussion is only about the partitions you see in Windows File Explorer when Windows is running.
+This discussion is only about the partitions represented by the drive letters you see in Windows File Explorer when Windows is running.

 There are several reasons to consider partitioning a hard drive.